-The licensee is requesting an exemption from Paragraph III.A.3 of 10 CFR Part 50 Appendix J, "Primary Reactor Containment Leakage Testing for Water-Cooled Power Reactors."
-In 1973, Appendix J was issued to establish requirements for primary containment leakage testing and incorporated by reference, ANSI N45.4-1972, "Leakage Rate Testing of Containment Structures for Nuclear Reactors."
+The licensee is requesting an exemption from Paragraph III.A.3 of 10 CFR Part 50 Appendix J, "Primary Reactor Containment Leakage Testing for Water-Cooled Power Reactors" to permit the use of the mass-point method of primary containment leakage testing.
+In 1973, Appendix J was issued to established requirements for primary containment leakage testing and incorporated by reference ANSI N45.4-1972, "Leakage Rate Testing of Containment Structures for Nuclear Reactors."
 This standard requires that containment leakage calculations be performed by using either the point-to-point method or the total time method.
-The total time method was used the most by the nuclear industry until about 1976.

-At this time, licensees who wish to use mass-point must submit an application for exemption from the Appendix J requirement that containment integrated leak rate tests will conform to ANSI N45.4.
-The exemption proposed by the licensee would be granted until pending changes to Appendix J become effective.
+At this time, a licensee who wishes to use mass-point must submit an application for exemption from the Appendix J requirement that containment integrated leak rate tests will conform to ANSI N45.4.
+The exemption proposed by the licensee would be granted until a proposed revision to Appendix J, which will permit use of the mass-point method, becomes effective.
 In the mass-point method, the mass of air in containment is calculated and plotted as a function of time and leakage is calculated from the slope of the linear least squares.
 With the present developments in technology, the mass-point method has gained increasing recognition.
 The superiority of the mass-point method becomes apparent when it is compared with the two other methods.
-In the total time method, a series of leakage rates are calculated on the basis of air mass differences between an initial data point and each individual data point thereafter.
+In the total time method, a series of leakage rates is calculated on the basis of air mass differences between an initial data point and each individual data point thereafter.
 If for any reason (such as instrument error, lack of temperature equilibrium, ingassing or outgassing) the initial data point is not accurate, the results of the test will be affected.
 In the point-to-point method, the leak rates are based on the mass difference between each pair of consecutive points which are then averaged to yield a single leakage rate estimate.
 Mathematically, this can be shown to be the difference between the air mass at the beginning of the test and the air mass at the end of the test expressed as a percentage of the containment air mass.
 It follows from the above that the point-to-point method ignores any mass readings during the test and thus the leakage rate is calculated on the basis of the difference in mass between two measurements taken at the beginning and at the end of the test, which are 24 hours apart.

-The licensee's request and bases for exemption are contained in a letter dated December 23, 1987.
+The licensee's request and bases for exemption are contained in a letter dated August 11, 1988.
 The licensee has also requested changes to the Technical Specifications that are related to the containment leak rate test.
-By application for license amendment dated December 28, 1987, as supplemented by letter dated January 5, 1988, the licensee requested changes to Millstone Unit 2 Technical Specification (TS) 4.6.1.2, "Containment Leakage" as follows: (1) the reference to ANSI Standard N45.4-1972 would be deleted and (2) the error analysis requirements would be modified to allow the use of alternate methods.
-The above changes to the TS have been proposed by the licensee to allow for use of ANSI/ANS Standard 56.8-1981 for "mass point" determination of containment leakage rate and for addressing the inherent errors associated with such testing, respectively.

-A "Notice of Consideration of Issuance of Amendment to Facility Operating License and Opportunity for Prior Hearing" regarding the proposed changes to TS 4.6.1.2 was published in the Federal Register on January 12, 1988 (53 FR 766).
-The Need for the Proposed Action:

-The exemption and associated license amendment are needed to allow use of the mass-point analysis method at Millstone Unit No. 2 and for improved analysis of the test results.
+By application for license amendment dated August 11, 1988, the licensee requested changes to Millstone Unit 3 Technical Specification (TS) 4.6.1.3, "Containment Leakage," to allow for use of ANSI/ANS Standard 56.8-1981 for "mass-point" determination of containment leakage rate.
+A "Notice of Consideration of Issuance of Amendment to Facility Operating License and Proposed No Significant Hazards Consideration Determination and Opportunity for Hearing" regarding the proposed changes to TS 4.6.1.2 was published in the FEDERAL REGISTER on September 21, 1988 (53 FR 36672).
+The Need for The Proposed Action: The exemption and associated license amendment are needed to allow use of the mass-point analysis method at Millstone Unit No. 3.
+Environmental Impacts of the Proposed Action: